How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ✔️ If you work with large volumes of data (millions of records).

-✔️ If you need quick access to specific columns (Parquet uses columnar storage).
+✔️ If you need fast access to specific columns (Parquet uses columnar storage).

 ✔️ For processing in Apache Spark or Pandas, since it supports fast parallel reading.

-✔️ If you are looking for high compression, since it takes up much less space than CSV or JSON.
+✔️ If you seek high compression, as it takes up much less space than CSV or JSON.

 ❌ When NOT to use Parquet:

-🚫 If you need a readable format for humans (Parquet is not a text file).
+🚫 If you need a human-readable format (Parquet is not a text file).

-🚫 If the data will be processed in tools that They do not support Parquet (Excel, Notepad, etc.).
+🚫 If data will be processed in tools that do not support Parquet (Excel, Notepad, etc.).

-🚫 If the dataset is small and the compression overload is not justified.
+🚫 If the dataset is small and the compression overhead is not justified.

-📌 Python Example - Saving a DataFrame as a Parquet:
+📌 Python example - Save a DataFrame as Parquet:

 🔹 What is it?

-Apache Avro is a binary format similar to Parquet but designed specifically for interoperability in distributed systems.
-It is ideal for operations with a high writing load.
+Apache Avro is a binary format similar to Parquet but specifically designed for interoperability in distributed systems.
+It is ideal for operations with high write loads.

 ✅ When to use Avro:

-✔️ If you need compatibility with different versions of the data schema.
+✔️ If you need compatibility with different versions of data schema.

-✔️ If you work with messaging systems such as Apache Kafka.
+✔️ If you work with messaging systems like Apache Kafka.

 ✔️ If you need efficient storage in NoSQL databases.